 Calculating Credit Card Utilization: The Formula

-Let’s assume you have two credit cards, each with a $5,000 credit limit and you’re carrying a balance of $2,500 on each card.
+Let’s assume you have two credit cards, each with a $5,000 credit limit, and you’re carrying a balance of $2,500 on each card.

-The Best Credit Utilization Percentage?
+What Is The Best Credit Card Utilization Percentage?

 This is a very good question, and I’ve seen my fair share of experts suggesting that cardholders should aim for 30% to 50%, which always makes me shake my head.
 How they come up with these random numbers baffles me because nothing miraculous happens at 30%, or 25%, or even 50%.
 The fact is, 30% is better than 50%, and 25% is better than 30%, and you want this number to be as low as possible.